 He went on to mention the trans-Saharan route used by Arab slave-traders whose activity increased in the period 700-800 AD, and the Indian Ocean slave routes, along which Arabs took around 12.5 million slaves to India and the Far East.
 Millions were supplied to the Mughals in India.

-Tippu Tip was the nickname of Ḥamad ibn Muḥammad ibn Jumʿah ibn Rajab ibn Muḥammad ibn Saʿīd al Murjabī (Arabic: حمد بن محمد بن جمعة بن رجب بن محمد بن سعيد المرجبي), (c.1832 – June 14, 1905) a flourishing Afro-Omani slave trader, whose career lasted into the 20th century, long after European countries has abolished slavery, and the British navy was labouring to stamp it out.
+Arabs from Oman became enormously rich running a slave trade out of Zanzibar for hundreds of years.
+Tippu Tip was the nickname of Ḥamad ibn Muḥammad ibn Jumʿah ibn Rajab ibn Muḥammad ibn Saʿīd al Murjabī (Arabic: حمد بن محمد بن جمعة بن رجب بن محمد بن سعيد المرجبي), (c.1832 – June 14, 1905) a flourishing Afro-Omani slave trader, whose career lasted into the 20th century, long after European countries had abolished slavery, and the British navy was labouring to stamp it out.

 Tippu Tip.

-When the Italians invaded Ethiopia in the early 20th century they found a slave population of between 300-400,000
+When the Italians invaded Ethiopia in the early 20th century they found a slave population of between 300-400,000.

 When we calculate the huge numbers of slaves traded along the various routes across and out of Africa mainly by native Africans, and Arab or Middle Eastern traders over the centuries, the total is staggering - at least 41 million, and that only represents those who survived the journey and cruel conditions.
 The majority did not.